-Ponds and Heathland work
+Ponds And Heathland Work

-Management of aquatic plants is essential and we aim to keep plenty of stock with a good mix of variety.
+Management of aquatic plants is essential, and we aim to keep plenty of stock with a good mix of variety.
 Between them, the plants attract insects, oxygenate the water, filter the water, provide habitat and food for pond inhabitants and are aesthetically pleasing.

-The ponds at Kelling Heath are used to educate School children, are utilised throughout the summer with Guest events, and enhance the biodiversity on Park.
+The ponds at Kelling Heath are used to educate School children, utilised throughout the summer with Guest events, and enhance the biodiversity on the Park.
 The ponds are just one part of our Countryside management plan.
 This exists to ensure that we are doing the best we can for the Park’s outdoor space and the wildlife.

 The surrounding area was seeded, and logs were used to create wildlife habitat piles.
-Frontage fencing was erected, and nettles and gorse allowed to dominate the Pond surrounds so that access is only viable via the hide front door.
+Frontage fencing was erected, and nettles and gorse were allowed to dominate the Pond surrounds so that access is only viable via the hide front door.